jashanschool/lytcon-bid-analysis/README.md

 The goal of this project is to turn messy tender input into structured, reviewable information that can support faster and more consistent bid decisions.

+## What this repository contains

+This repository is a sanitized technical case study of the Lytcon bid-analysis workflow.
+It documents the system design, workflow logic, data models, examples, and selected product screenshots.

+It does not contain the full production codebase, private workflow exports, credentials, customer data, or live infrastructure configuration.
 ## Live Product

 A public-facing version of the product concept is available at: